mirrorcult/blockstation13-master/README.md

 ## What?

-This is a fork of the /tg/station branch built specifically for the Blockland Forums.
-Feel free to make PRs and report issues as needed.
+This is a really, REALLY DEAD fork of the /tg/station branch built specifically for the Blockland Forums.
+Don't make PRs and don't report issues.
-The server can be found at: byond://68.99.199.74:1337
+The server can be found at: 0xDEADBEEF

-It is (usually) up, save for updates.
+It is never up, save for never.

 ## Admins

-Kjolstet :		Host / Maintainer
+Kjolstet :		old Host / Maintainer

-The_Tie	:		Game Master
+The_Tie	:		old Game Master

-RiotTrout :		Game Master
+RiotTrout :		old Game Master

+Thin Air :      Host / Maintainer

 ## LICENSE